 Although the device contains initial invalid blocks, a valid block of the device is of the same quality and reliability as all valid blocks in the device with reference to AC and DC specifications.
-The W29N04GV has internal circuits to isolate each block from other blocks and therefore, the invalid blocks will not affect the performance of the entire device.
+The W29N08GV has internal circuits to isolate each block from other blocks and therefore, the invalid blocks will not affect the performance of the entire device.

-Before the device is shipped from the factory, it will be erased and invalid blocks are permanently marked.
-The mark information cannot be erased.
+Before the device is shipped from the factory, it will be erased and invalid blocks are marked.
 All initial invalid blocks are marked with non-FFh at the first byte of spare area on the 1st or 2nd page.
-It should be checked for invalid blocks by reading the marked locations, and create a table of initial invalid blocks as following flow chart.
+The initial invalid block information cannot be recovered if inadvertently erased.
+Therefore, software should be created to initially check for invalid blocks by reading the marked locations before performing any program or erase operation, and create a table of initial invalid blocks as following flow chart